top of page

 View of Keyes Ranch at Joshua Tree National Park

 Upon his death, Mr. Morgan owed Bill Keyes back wages.
-Those wages were paid by Mr. Keyes inheriting the land.
+Those wages were paid by Mr. Keyes, inheriting the land.

-Mr. Keyes met his bride and brought her to the land.
-Eventually, they had seven children; five of them survived and lived on the ranch.
-Water was plentiful, so dams and ponds were built.
 Mrs. Keyes managed the garden that flourished.
-She realized there were lots of miners and settlers that needed food, so she set up a store.
+She realized many miners and settlers needed food and set up a store.
 Eventually, she sold things like bonnets for the miners' wives and items made on the ranch by Mr. Keyes.

 Meanwhile, Mr. Keyes developed a business where the miners would bring the ore down to his ranch, and he would process it for them.
 Also, he developed the reputation of being able to fix anything.